Hermeticism: Late Antiquity

-The texts now known as the Corpus Hermeticum are dated by modern translators and most scholars to the beginning of the second century or earlier.
-These texts dwell upon the oneness and goodness of God, urge purification of the soul, and expand on the relationship between mind and spirit.
-Their predominant literary form is the dialogue: Hermes Trismegistus instructs a perplexed disciple upon various teachings of the hidden wisdom.
+The texts now known as the Corpus Hermeticum are generally dated by modern scholars to the beginning of the second century or earlier.
+These writings focus on the oneness and goodness of God, the purification of the soul, and the relationship between mind and spirit.
+Their predominant literary form is the dialogue, where Hermes Trismegistus instructs a perplexed disciple on various teachings of hidden wisdom.